vglazer/USRA/subgraph_finding/README.md

 There are no external library dependencies, so with luck everything should work out of the box.

+This will also run `etc/graphgen.sh` and save some sample graphs to the `graphs` directory.
+More on this in the Some graphs to get you started section below.

+`make clean` will delete both `bin` and `graphs`.

 ## Usage
 The graph search programs read from standard input (`STDIN`) and write to standard output (`STDOUT`), in the style of